omkarcloud/botasaurus/README.md

 We have created a powerful web driver called `BotasaurusDriver` which provides the following benefits:

-- It is really humanane; looking and working exactly like a real browser, allowing it to access any website.
+- It is really humane; looking and working exactly like a real browser, allowing it to access any website.
 - Compared to Selenium and Playwright, it is super fast to launch and use.
 - The API is designed by and for web scrapers, and you will love it.